 However it may manifest and however government chooses to engage it, there will always be a vital campaigning role for the voluntary sector, pushing progressive agendas on and strengthening civic society in the process.

 Our guest writer is Gethyn WilliamsLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.